-This is a Dell SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Dell Inc. SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 |Industries served||Computer hardware, Computer software, IT consulting, IT services|